The routes of cocaine

 In Northern Europe cocaine also enters through Russia, mostly the port of St. Petersburgh.
 Here it is being shipped from Latin America.
 In June 2019 Russian police seized 400 kg of cocaine in the port at the ship from Ecuador.
 The port of St. Petersburgh has been a transit point for drug smuggling from South America to Europe for many years, “Novye Izvestiya” reports.

-People always change their trafficking methods and channels of distribution, Dr. Aksel Klein, former expert of the Cocaine Route Program told Vice.
+People always change their trafficking methods and channels of distribution, Dr. Axel Klein, former Cocaine Route Program expert told Vice.
 "We are seeing a rise in shipments to the Balkan countries, for example to the Greek port of Piraeus, where smugglers are taking advantage of the disintegration of law enforcement; also in Turkey, Montenegro, and Albania”.

 Such diversification is possible due to the weakening influence of the Colombian cartels.
 People looking to smuggle drugs into Europe can now simply buy drugs directly in Colombia and ship them across borders.
 Dr. Klein speaks about the recent phenomenon of mass production of cocaine in local laboratories in Europe itself.
 These laboratories are scattered across Spain, Portugal and Poland.
 Local chemists there extract cocaine from innocuous looking goods such as wooden pallets or bottles of alcohol that carry traces of the drug.